Masked Autoencoders in 3D Point Cloud Representation Learning: Method

 The Point Cloud Reconstruction Module is responsible for generating the output point cloud from the global feature.
 Folding-based methods, like FoldingNet \cite{yang2018foldingnet} and PCN \cite{yuan2018pcn}, utilize the folding operation to achieve this task.
 Motivated by these methods, we develop a patch-based strategy for our MAE3D approach, which can effectively reconstruct the point cloud.

 \textbf{Patch center prediction.} Similar to PCN \cite{yuan2018pcn}, we also adopt a series of MLPs to generate a coarse point cloud $\widetilde{P}_c$ as the first step.
 The MLPs enable better prediction of a sparse set of points to represent the approximate shape of the point cloud.
-A key point in our method is that this coarse point cloud contains a very small number of points, i.e. $32$ points, representing the center of each patch, which correspond to the $P_c$.
-By predicting the center of each patch in the coarse point cloud output, the final reconstructed result will be closer to the ground truth in terms of geometric shape.
-In other words, the contextual relationships between the patches will be more precise.
+A key point in our method is that this coarse point cloud contains a very small number of points, i.e., $32$ points, representing the center of each patch, which correspond to the $P_c$.
+Compared to previous works such as FoldingNet and PCN, which prioritize dense point cloud reconstruction but neglect structural information, our method introduces patch center prediction to improve the accuracy of the spatial location of each patch via the coarse point cloud output in the first stage, which leads to more faithful reconstructed results to the ground truth, depicting the more precise geometric shape of each patch and contextual relationships between patches.

-\textbf{Folding-based patch deformation.} In this part, for the predicted center of each patch, we use 2D gird points (i.e. $8$ rows $\times$ $8$ colons, totally have $64$ points) to generate each point in the patch with folding operation, and the number of each grid will exactly match the real patch.
+\textbf{Folding-based patch deformation.} In this part, for the predicted center of each patch, we use 2D gird points (i.e., $8$ rows $\times$ $8$ colons, totally have $64$ points) to generate each point in the patch with folding operation, and the number of each grid will exactly match the real patch.
+This folding operation takes the feature of the predicted center point and 2D grid as input and reconstructs a complete point cloud via deforming the grid.
 With our improved strategy, we can reduce the computation and storage by avoiding the redundant points generated by PCN \cite{yuan2018pcn}, and the comparison between the predicted output $\widetilde{P}$ and ground truth $P$ is much more sensible.

 \textbf{Reconstruction.} Our MAE3D reconstructs a complete point cloud by predicting the features of each masked patch via inputting portion of the point cloud.
 With our Point Cloud Reconstruction Module, the predicted global feature of the point cloud can be reconstructed into a point cloud output.
 Our multi-task reconstruction loss function measures the Chamfer Distance (CD) between the reconstructed point cloud and the original one as well as the predicted center points of patches and the ground truth ones.
 Unlike MAE \cite{he2021mae} that calculates loss only on masked patches, we will compute the loss on the entire point cloud.
 The Chamfer Distance can be defined as: